voxpupuli/puppet-mongodb/README.md

 use the Community Edition (false, the default) or the Enterprise one (true).

 ##### `version`
 The version of MonogDB to install/manage.
-This is a simple way of providing a specific version such as '2.2' or '2.4' for example.
+This is needed when managing repositories.
 If not specified, the module will use the default for your OS distro.

 ##### `repo_location`
 This setting can be used to override the default MongoDB repository location.